mainmatter/playbook/project-flow/full-service/README.md

 [number of workshops](../workflow/conception/) that our designers and engineers will conduct with the client's business experts.

-The result of the conception phase will be a list of task definitions, each of those consisting of:
+We will prepare a list of task definitions, each of those consisting of:

 - a description of the user performing the task and their characteristics and motivations